-Bound to strike gold with the whole family is David Walliams’ Billionaire Boy, live on-stage at the Bloomsbury Theatre!
+Bound to strike gold with the whole family is David Walliams’ Billionaire Boy, live on stage at the Garrick Theatre!
 At just over two hours, Billionaire Boy is the perfect length for mini thespians, grown-ups and anyone in between and follows the spectacular story of Joe Spud - a young billionaire.
-However, this fast-paced, all-singing, all-dancing, hilarious musical isn’t hanging around for much longer (ends 5th January) so get your tickets now from as little as £21.25 - a pretty good deal for a priceless show!
+However, this fast-paced, all-singing, all-dancing, hilarious musical isn’t hanging around for much longer, so get your tickets now from as little as £24 - a pretty good deal for a priceless show!
 Plus, there’s infinite lessons to take from this inspirational tale, it’s bound to leave you feeling inspired and walk out the theatre smiling - check them out down below!

 1. Money isn’t everything

 Joe Spud is a young billionaire who, at the age of just 12, is the richest boy in the country!
 Yet despite his pet crocs, sports cars and £100,000 weekly pocket money, he doesn't have a single friend.
 Throughout Billionaire Boy Live, we get to understand that having money isn’t everything as we learn that despite his riches, Joe Spud remains largely unhappy.
 As the show progresses we see that there are plenty of other sources of happiness and understand that things such as friendship, love and even toilet roll (yes!) can put bigger smiles on faces than any amount of money can!

 2. Don’t judge a book by its cover